Alumni Class Representatives

 "I support PILI because I truly believe in the organization’s ability to connect resources with needs and volunteers with opportunities."

 Paul was a PILI Fellow at the MacArthur Justice Center at Northwestern during the summer of 2012.
-He is currently a finance associate at Latham & Watkins.
-He volunteers with the Domestic Violence Legal Clinic and PILI’s Legal Prep Community Law Clinic.
+He is currently Senior Counsel at Antares Capital LP.
+He volunteers with the Domestic Violence Legal Clinic and PILI's Legal Prep Community Law Clinic.